-Recommendations for consumption of a nutrient are a function of the tolerable UL and the recommended dietary allowances (RDA) or for some nutrients the AI.
-For vitamin D, the necessary evidentiary basis for a RDA (i.e., the mean requirement and an estimate of variance) could not be identified by the IOM in 1997, and, instead, an AI was identified [118].
+Recommendations for consumption of a nutrient are a function of the Tolerable Upper Intake Level (UL) and the Recommended Dietary Allowances (RDA) or for some nutrients the Adequate Intake (AI).
+For vitamin D, the necessary evidentiary basis for a RDA (i.e., the mean requirement and an estimate of variance) could not be identified by the Institute of Medicine (IOM) in 1997 and, instead, an AI was identified[118].
 The AI is an estimated average intake by a group or groups of healthy people and may not reflect the intake needed to achieve a specific health outcome.
-In order to assess whether a higher vitamin D intake resulting in higher achieved 25(OH)D level is desirable and safe, we performed a dose-response evaluation bringing together data on benefits and risks of higher doses and higher achieved 25(OH)D levels.
+In order to assess whether a higher vitamin D intake resulting in higher achieved 25(OH)D levels is desirable and safe, we performed a doseresponse evaluation bringing together data on benefits and risks of higher doses and higher achieved 25(OH)D levels.

-Based on endpoints with established causality from double-blind RCTs as well as epidemiologic data on cardiovascular health (incident hypertension, general mortality, and cardiovascular mortality) and colorectal cancer prevention, our review suggests that the target range of 25 (OH)D level for these benefits is not accompanied by increased risk of hypercalcemia.
-Notably, all endpoints evaluated for dose-response with higher 25(OH)D levels point to a similar target range of at least 75 nmol/l and better approximately 100 nmol/l.
+Based on endpoints with established causality from double-blind RCTs as well as epidemiologic data on cardiovascular health (incident hypertension, general mortality and cardiovascular mortality) and colorectal cancer prevention, our review suggests that the target range of 25(OH)D level for these benefits is not accompanied by increased risk of

 Based on our benefit assessment, the current intake recommendations for vitamin D using the AI are insufficient to bring a majority of individuals up to at least 75 nmol/l 25(OH)D and close to 100 nmol/l.
 Revising recommendations towards a higher dose of vitamin D thus needs an assessment of risk with vitamin D supplementation doses that may bring most of the population into the target range of 75 to 110 nmol/l.
-This 25(OH)D range was reached in most trials with 1,800 to 4,000 IU vitamin D per day.
-Likely, individuals who start with lower 25(OH)D levels will need a supplementation dose at the higher end of this range [59, 119].
-Most vulnerable to low vitamin D levels are elderly [120, 121], individuals living in northern latitudes with prolonged winters and thus low UVB exposure [122, 123], obese individuals [124], and African Americans of all ages [36, 125, 126].
+This 25(OH)D range was reached in most trials with 1800 to 4000 IU vitamin D per day.
+Likely, individuals who start with lower 25(OH)D levels will need a supplementation dose at the higher end of this range[59,119].
+Most vulnerable to low vitamin D levels are elderly [120,121], individuals living in northern latitudes with prolonged winters and thus low UVB exposure [122,123], obese individuals[124], and African Americans of all ages[36,125,126].

 In our current risk assessment, hypercalcemia was chosen as the critical effect, the adverse effect occurring at the lowest intake.
 There were no increases in mean calcium levels with higher vitamin D intakes tested in controlled trials up to 100,000 IU per day.
-For single cases of hypercalcemia from RCTs, there were cases of mild hypercalcemia from two of 28 studies, which resolved on repeating fasting samples in one study [48] and were more frequent in the placebo group in the second study [47].
+For single cases of hypercalcemia from RCTs, there were cases of mild hypercalcemia from 2 of 28 studies, which resolved on repeating fasting samples in one study[48], and were more frequent in the placebo group in the second study[47].

-When we extend our assessment of risk to include case reports of hypercalcemia and associated 25(OH)D levels, hypercalcemia occurred in 22 of 24 cases beyond 240 nmol/l 25(OH)D. Of the two cases that occurred at serum levels below 240 nmol/l 25(OH)D, one case involved an 85-year-old woman who reported consuming 400 IU/d vitamin D and had a 25(OH)D of 62 nmol/l [93].
-The other was described in a newly arrived adoptee with unknown vitamin D exposure [110].
+When we extend our assessment of risk to include case reports of hypercalcemia and associated 25(OH)D levels, hypercalcemia occurred in 22 of 24 cases beyond 240 nmol/l 25(OH)D. Of the two cases that occurred at serum levels below 240 nmol/l 25(OH)D, one case involved a 85 year old woman who reported consuming 400 IU/d vitamin D and had a 25(OH)D of 62 nmol/l[93].
+The other was described in a newly arrived adoptee with unknown vitamin D exposure[110].
 Notably, 21 of 24 cases of hypercalcemia occurred with 25(OH)D levels beyond 400 nmol/l.